orangeseeds/blitzbase/README.md

 Blitzbase is a project inspired by pocketbase & supabase with realtime subscriptions and a simple REST API written in go.

 #### Running the project
-(make sure that sqlite is installed in your device.)
 ```
 $   go run ./cmd/
 ```